Texas Poised to Allow Unlicensed Carrying of Handguns

 The Republican-dominated Legislature approved the measure Monday, sending it to Gov. Greg Abbott, who has said he will sign it despite the objections of law enforcement groups who say it would endanger the public and police.

-Gun control groups also oppose the measure, noting the state's recent history of mass shootings, including those at an El Paso Walmart, a church in Sutherland Springs, and a high school outside Houston, though each of those attacks, the assailants primarily used assault-style rifles, not handguns.
+Gun control groups also oppose the measure, noting the state's recent history of mass shootings, including those at an El Paso Walmart, a church in Sutherland Springs, and a high school outside Houston.

 Texas already has some of the loosest gun laws in the country and has more than 1.6 million handgun license holders.

+The National Rifle Association was among those supporting the measure, and a spokesman called it the "most significant" gun-rights measure in the state's history.

+"A right requiring you to pay a tax or obtain a government permission slip is not a right at all," said Jason Ouimet, executive director of the NRA Institute for Legislative Action.

 Texas already allows rifles to be carried in public without a license.
-The measure sent to Abbott would allow anyone age 21 or older to carry a handgun as long as they don't have violent crime convictions or some other legal prohibition in their background.
-But there would be no way to weed them out without the state background check currently in the licensing process.
+The measure sent to Abbott would allow anyone age 21 or older to carry a handgun as long as they don't have felony criminal convictions or some other legal prohibition in their background.

+But without the state background check, law enforcement groups worry there would be no way to weed them out in advance.
+The bill does include stiffer penalties for felons caught illegally carrying guns.

 The bill would not prevent businesses from banning guns on their property, and federal background checks for some gun purchases would remain in place.
-Texas has no state restrictions on private gun sales.
+Texas has no state requirements for background checks on private guns sales.

 Texas has allowed people to carry handguns since 1995, and has been reducing the cost and training requirements for getting a license for the last decade.